jiwon-research/glp1ra-cvd-heterogeneity-t2d/README.md

 - Change in systolic blood pressure at 6 months
 - Change in hemoglobin A1c (HbA1c) at 6 months

-**Negative controls**
-- Lumbar radiculopathy
-- Abdominal hernia

 ---

 ## Reproducibility

 All analyses are reproducible conditional on access to the study data.

-No additional seed is required in the analysis notebooks as all downstream steps (propensity score estimation, overlap weighting, Cox regression) are deterministic.

 ---